-Clearbit Forms users can also automatically track web activity for visitors that submit a Clearbit-enriched form.
-This feature automatically identifies users in the Clearbit platform, associating individual People (i.e. email addresses) to website activity.
-We will automatically match email addresses submitted through Forms to identify calls.
+Clearbit forms users can also automatically track web activity for visitors who submit a Clearbit-enriched form.
+This feature automatically identifies users in the Clearbit platform, associating individual people (i.e. email addresses) to website activity.
+Clearbit will automatically match email addresses submitted through forms to identify calls.

-To define your allowed sites, click the add domain button, type in your site, and click save.
+- To define your allowed sites, click Add domain and type in your site

-Allowed sites defines which pages of your website will activate autofill or form shortening, and which pages to ignore, directly in the configuration interface.
+Allowed sites define which pages of your website will activate autofill or form shortening, and which pages to ignore, directly in the configuration interface.
 Allowed sites are required.
-If allowed sites are not defined, Clearbit will not be able to enrich any forms on your website.
+If allowed sites are not defined, Clearbit won't be able to enrich any forms on your website.

 All pages on all subdomains